- What's On

 On this page, you will find the latest information and answers to your questions.

-Our building will remain temporarily closed until February and therefore no activities or shows will take place at Curve during this period.
+Our building will remain temporarily closed until further notice and therefore no activities or shows will take place at Curve during this period.

 Whilst we have rescheduled a number of productions, unfortunately several performances have now been cancelled.